The report download on this page refers to data for the June quarter 2025 and is temporarily out-of-date.

 View the ABS data, details and analysis on Tourism Satellite Accounts: quarterly tourism labour statistics.

 The COVID-19 pandemic had a major impact on Australia’s tourism labour force.
+The number of tourism jobs declined sharply at the start of the pandemic in 2020.

-The slow recovery in jobs resulted in workforce and skills shortages in the visitor economy.
+The recovery in jobs resulted in workforce and skills shortages in the visitor economy.
 The THRIVE 2030 strategy identified workforce shortages as a barrier to the industry’s recovery.
 Growing a secure and resilient workforce for the visitor economy is one of the priorities in the Strategy.

 Measuring tourism jobs in Australia is complex.
 Industries are typically defined according to the Australian and New Zealand Standard Industrial Classification (ANZSIC).
 However, tourism does not align with a single ANZSIC classification.
 It spans several ANZSIC classifications.